-Private fostering is when a child or young person under the age of 16 (under 18 if disabled) is cared for by someone who is not their parent or a 'close relative'.
+Private fostering is when a child or young person under the age of 16 (under 18 if disabled) is cared for.
+This care is provided by someone who is not their parent or a 'close relative'.
 This is a private arrangement made between a parent and a carer for 28 days or more.
 Close relatives are defined as step-parents, grandparents, brothers, sisters, uncles or aunts (whether of full blood, half blood or marriage).

-In these circumstances, it is the responsibility of the parent, carer, any anyone else involved in making the private fostering arrangement, to notify their local authority (LA) of the private fostering arrangement.
+If a private fostering arrangement is made, the Local Authority (LA) must be notified.
+In these circumstances, it is the responsibility of the parent, carer or anyone else involved in making the private fostering arrangement.

 Who to contact